jaystu/cs_014/lab/lab_6/README.md

-explaining whats happeneing inside the graph and queue printed to the console and the output file ".out" also included
+pass "freeway.txt" as argument explaination of whats happeneing inside the graph and queue printed to the console the output file ".out" also included